 Imagine your portfolio is allocated 60% to stocks and 40% to bonds.
 If stocks return -20% and bonds return -5%, your asset allocation is now 55% stocks and 45% bonds.
 You would sell 5% of your bonds and use the proceeds to buy more stocks, returning your allocation to 60/40.
 Buying stocks in a down -20% market is challenging, but it helps to remember you are bringing your asset allocation back to your target.
 Better yet, you are buying stocks at a discount in the process.

 Consider a Roth conversion – a Roth conversion transfers funds from a pre-tax retirement account, like a traditional IRA, to a Roth IRA.
 You will have to pay taxes on the conversion, but Roth IRAs have several advantages.
-One, when you pull those funds from your Roth IRA later in retirement, you can do so tax free.
-Two, if a Roth IRA is transferred to your heirs, they too can pull the funds out tax-free.
+One, when you pull those funds from your Roth IRA later in retirement, you can do so tax-free.
+Two, if your heirs inherit a Roth IRA, they too can pull the funds out tax-free.

 Revisit your financial goals – This is the most impactful of this list and will provide the greatest sense of control in an uncertain world.
 If you work with a financial advisor, ask them to update your plan using new market values.
 Talk about whether any of your goals have, or should, change.
 Discuss any adjustments in your spending or investing patterns that may be warranted.
 If you need help, find a trusted advisor who can guide you.
-Families with a financial plan coming into the quarantine still encountered the same shock as everyone else, but that plan allowed them to focus on priorities and quickly regain control over their future.
+Families with a financial plan coming into 2022 still encountered the same market declines as everyone else, but that plan allowed them to focus on priorities and quickly regain control over their future.